sayakura/sayakura.github.io/content/homepage/experiences.md

       - Code review and mentor other engineers, optimized code, and fixed bugs from all engineering teams

-  - title: Full Stack Developer
-    organization:
-      name: Freelancing
-    dates: '2017 - 2018'
-    location: San Leandro, CA
-    writeup: >
-      - Developed, and maintained websites and applications utilizing HTML5, CSS, Vuejs, and Firebase to meet my client’s needs, making sure it is highly available

-      - Built e-commerce website for Eyeglass20 to facilitate online sales for their eyewear products, incorporating secure login, dynamic inventory, and admin panel

-      - Built company and service demonstration website for ANBRepair, a repair shop for mobile devices

   - title: Academic Program Intern - Software Lead
     organization:
       name: OSIsoft